Arbitration procedures and practice in Turkey: overview

 The parties can determine the procedural rules that apply (see Question 3).

-In the absence of the parties' agreement on the rules of procedure, the rules apply that are set out in the Code of Civil Procedure, in the case of domestic arbitrations, and the Turkish International Arbitration Code, in the case of international arbitrations (see Question 3).
+In the absence of the parties' agreement on the rules of procedure, the rules that are set out in the Code on Civil Procedure will apply, in the case of domestic arbitrations, and for international arbitrations the Turkish International Arbitration Code will be applied (see Question 3).

 If a party does not provide the other party or the arbitral tribunal with the documents, information or evidence ordered to be disclosed, the arbitral tribunal is not entitled to enforce disclosure.
 However, the arbitrator or arbitral tribunal can request the assistance of the competent court of evidence, which will apply the provisions of the CCP and take the steps required for the disclosure and collection of evidence (Article 137, CCP).
 The courts can order that evidence ordered to be disclosed can be disclosed by the relevant governmental bodies and third parties in possession of the relevant evidence (Article 195, CCP).
 Alternatively, the arbitrator or arbitral tribunal can continue the proceedings and grant an award based on the existing evidence.